CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 Discovery Testing

 - GOOS, Jordan and Jeremy posts
-- Good code is code that either coordinates collaboration or performs logic, not both
+- Good code is code that either coordinates collaboration or performs logic, not both.
+It's ports and adapters, hexagonal.
 - Unit tests are to drive your design, exposing coupling
 - Use mocks to show coupling
 - Acceptance tests for safety: "Test the system by using it just as a real user would so you can change implementation details with confidence you won't see false negatives."
 Minimal coupling so can replace *anything*, including the framework.
 Don't influence design.
 May not be able to refactor, but can at least rewrite safely.